A Nodal Immersed Finite Element-Finite Difference Method: IFED Formulation

 \subsection{Continuous Equations of Motion}

 We specify the equations of motion for the case that the coupled fluid-structure system occupies a fixed computational domain $\Omega = \fluiddom \cup \soliddom \subset \mathbb{R}^3$, in which $\fluiddom$ and $\soliddom$ are the subregions occupied by the fluid and the structure, respectively, at time $t$.
 The IFED method uses both Eulerian descriptions of motion, which use fixed physical coordinates $\xb \in \Omega$, and Lagrangian descriptions of motion, which use reference coordinates $\Xb \in \soliddomO$.
-The deformation $\Chib (\Xb,t): (\soliddomO, t) \mapsto \soliddom$ connects the reference configuration of the structure to its current configuration.
+The deformation mapping $\Chib (\Xb,t): (\soliddomO, t) \mapsto \soliddom$ connects the reference configuration of the structure to its current configuration.
 The dynamics of coupled fluid-structure system are described by

 in which $\ub(\xb,t)$ is the Eulerian velocity, $\Ub(\Xb,t)$ is the structure's velocity, $\rho$ is the uniform mass density of both the fluid and the structure, $\mu$ is the uniform dynamic viscosity, $\Fb(\Xb,t)$ is the Lagrangian force density, $\fb(\xb, t)$ is the Eulerian form of $\Fb$, and $\Nb(\Xb)$ is the outward unit normal along $\partial \soliddomO$, the boundary of the structure, in the reference configuration.
-The Lagrange multiplier $p(\xb, t)$ is responsible for maintaining the incompressibility constraint, Equation~\eqref{eq:divfree}, and within the fluid domain, $p$ is the physical pressure.
-The operators $\nabla^2, \nabla\cdot\mbox{}$, and $\nabla$ are with respect to Eulerian coordinates, and $\frac{D}{Dt} = \frac{\partial}{\partial t} + \ub \cdot \nabla$ is the material time derivative.
+The physical pressure $p(\xb, t)$ is responsible for maintaining the incompressibility constraint (Equation~\eqref{eq:divfree}).
+The operators $\nabla^2, \nabla\cdot\mbox{}$, and $\nabla$ are with respect to Eulerian coordinates, and $\frac{D}{Dt} = \frac{\partial}{\partial t} + \ub \cdot \nabla$ is the (Eulerian) material time derivative.
 For rigid structures, $\Fb$ may be computed in a variety of ways, such as a penalty force that approximately enforces zero displacement~\cite{Lee2021}.
 For flexible structures, our formulation defines Cauchy stress on the computational domain to be

 The first Piola-Kirchhoff stress $\PPs$ is a convenient way to describe the elastic response of the structure.
-For the hyperelastic constituitive models considered here, we can determine $\PPs$ from a strain energy functional $\Psi(\FF)$ via
+For the hyperelastic constitutive models considered here, we determine $\PPs$ from a strain energy functional $\Psi(\FF)$ via

 in which $\FF = \frac{\partial \Chib}{\partial \Xb}$ is the deformation gradient tensor.
 The first Piola-Kirchhoff stress is related to the corresponding Cauchy stress by

 in which $J = \det(\FF)$.
 To match Equation~\eqref{eq:ns}, we consider a Newtonian fluid with Cauchy stress given by